Jelangkung (film): Production

 Directors Rizal Mantovani and Jose Poernomo began their careers as music video directors.
 In creating Jelangkung, they combined the aesthetics and editing of music videos with Indonesian mythology.
-The film was originally produced as a television film for the newly-launched Trans TV network but was subsequently changed to a cinema release at the urging of journalist-turned-producer Erwin Arnada after his company Rexinema joined the its production.
+The film was originally produced as a television film for the newly-launched Trans TV network but was subsequently changed to a cinema release at the urging of journalist-turned-producer Erwin Arnada after his company Rexinema joined its production.
 Principal photography began in December 2000 and was completed in two weeks.
 Production of the film cost Rp1.9 billion (US$190,000).